patelrohanv/patelrohanv.blog/posts/dva-c01-studying-ec2.md

 * General Purpose SSD (gp2)

   * suitable for boot disks and general applications
+  * suitable for applications that are not latency sensitive
   * up to 16,000 IOPS per volume
   * up to 99.9% durability
 * Provisioned IOPS SSD (io1)